pfsense/docs/source/hardware/disable-acpi.rst

 the firewall is upgraded.

-There is typically no need to disable ACPI on current versions of pfSense with reasonably recent hardware.
+There is typically no need to disable ACPI on current versions of pfSense® software with reasonably recent hardware.
 There may still be some edge cases that require it to be disabled, however.

 There have been 2 main reports floating around the forums, mailing list,